 Next, we travel northwest across the Highveld grasslands, arriving in Pretoria, the seat of South Africa's government, on Day 11.
 Our journey ends at the Rovos Rail Station and we transfer to the 3-Star Arcadia Hotel for one night.

 We transfer to Johannesburg this morning, where we board our flight to Livingstone in Zambia.
 A short drive takes us across the border into Zimbabwe, where we check into our hotel for three nights, the A'Zambezi River Lodge, located in a peaceful spot on the shores of the Zambezi River, near Victoria Falls.

 On Day 13, we experience one of the highlights of our holiday as we visit this breathtaking natural wonder.
 Known as 'the smoke that thunders', these impressive waterfalls span the Zambia-Zimbabwe border, plunging dramatically into a chasm and down a series of basalt gorges, creating an iridescent mist that can be spotted from more than ten miles away.
 This evening, we are treated to a magical cruise along the Zambezi River, allowing us to admire the majestic African sunset as it casts a golden glow across the waters.

 Day 14 is free for you to further soak up the splendour of incredible Victoria Falls.
 This evening, we enjoy a Boma farewell dinner, a traditional part of African bush culture which combines delicious food with a host of cultural entertainment.

-Today we transfer back to Livingstone Airport for our flight via Johannesburg to London, arriving on Day 17.
+Our time in southern Africa comes to an end on Day 15 as we transfer back to Livingstone airport for our flight to London via Johannesburg, arriving on Day 16.